ustoopia/auto-install-livestream-server-hls/README.md

 Hi all,

-I've put together this simple bash script that can be run on a clean Ubuntu 22.04 server, and when its finished, it will have transformed the server into a stable, robust live-stream server that works out-of-the-box with HLS, DASH, RTMP.
+I've put together a bash script that can run on a clean Ubuntu 22.04 server, and when its finished, it will have transformed the server into a stable, robust live-stream server that works out-of-the-box with HLS, DASH, RTMP.

-![Alt text](https://i.imgur.com/ERG9hoj.png "header image") {apparently I'm better at sharing really useful scripts than I am at graphic banner design)
+![Alt text](https://i.imgur.com/ERG9hoj.png "header image") {apparently I'm better at creating awesome scripts than I am at graphic banner design)

 Requirements